Percival P.74: Design and development

 In 1951, Percival Aircraft Company formed a helicopter division, and began design work on a medium-sized helicopter designated P.74.
 They designed the helicopter to meet Air Ministry Specification EH.125D issued in May 1952 for an experimental helicopter to test jet driven rotors.
 This experimental helicopter had a teardrop-shaped fuselage with a two-seat cockpit in the nose and a large cabin that ran the full length of the fuselage.
 Beneath the cabin floor, two Napier Oryx gas generators fed compressed air to the tips of the three rotor blades through triple ejector ducts.
 The rotor blades used ailerons on the trailing edges with pitch control achieved by a screw jack.
 The unusual engine location required that exhaust pipes pass through the cabin wall between the rows of seats.
 This created excessive noise and heat for intended passengers.

 The lack of a gearbox and the simplified rotor coupling to the aircraft meant that the design could employ a tilting rotor hub, and did not need drag hinges.
 The low torque coupling at the mast meant that very little was needed in the form of lateral control.
 The P.74 rotor was expected to be quieter in operation than tip jets, following tests with a Derwent engine powered rotor.
 The stainless-steel rotors were thick in cross section to accommodate the necessary ducting to the tips.
 They also were non-feathering, so ailerons were fitted to the blades.

-The P.74 prototype (designated the Hunting Percival P.74 after the company change its name in 1954) was completed in the spring of 1956, and given the military serial number XK889.
+The P.74 prototype (designated the Hunting Percival P.74 after the company changedits name in 1954) was completed in the spring of 1956, and given the military serial number XK889.
 The final product looked decidedly ungainly, with a large bulbous fuselage that tapered to a tiny "tailcone" with an equally tiny tail rotor (deemed sufficient for control since there was no torque from the tip-rotors).
 The undercarriage consisted of four wheels on splayed-out stubs with castoring for the front two wheels.
 The large capacity of the P.74 was to show the possible commercial aspect.

 A larger commercial variant, the 10-passenger Percival P.105, with stub wing mounted engines either side of the rotor mast was envisaged, and the P.74 was expected to offer information into the necessary ducting required hence the engine was mounted underneath the fuselage with ducts running up through the cabin.